VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ## Conclusion

 Hopefully I showed is not difficult to "connect" a language server with Neovim.
-Think about it, 1 shell commmand and 9 lines of lua code is all it takes to get intelephense working in Neovim.

 The hard part is gathering all the context inside your head.
 What does LSP even mean?
 What's a language server?
-Filetype plugin? hardly know her.
+Filetype plugin?
+I hardly know her.
 But once you know about the moving pieces and where to find the information you need, it gets easier.

 One last thing, don't ignore the basics.
 Take your time and learn lua, read [Neovim's lua guide](https://neovim.io/doc/user/lua-guide.html) and learn how to navigate Neovim's documentation with the `:help` command.